DINA-Web/guidelines/DINA-Web-Release-Guidelines.md

   - Documentation is provided that explains the module and its usage (README.md etc)
   - API documentation if the module exposes an API

-# Further testing
+## Further testing

 Released modules will run through a more thorough QA check before being packaged upstream into higher level packages which integrate several different modules into a coherent system.

-Separate QA guidelines then apply, including making checks for:
+Separate **QA guidelines** then apply, including making checks for:

   - Accessibility Guidelines compliance
   - Security OWASP compliance

-Here is a link to the [QA guidelines](DINA-Web-QA-Guidelines.md)
+# Further details and rationale

+Here follow detailed instructions and explanations of the release guidelines summarized just above.

-# Tagging
+## Tagging

 Use semantic versioning (see below) and tag your releases like this:

     git tag -a v0.0.1 -m "description"

 You can use `git config --global push.followTags true` and your 'git push' will take the tag along, if not you have to do a separate 'git push origin <tag>` before pushing

-# Further details and rationale

-Here follow detailed instructions and explanations of the release guidelines summarized just above.

 ## Use semantic versioning